leanprover/theorem_proving_in_lean4/introduction.rst

 Acknowledgments
 ---------------

 This tutorial is an open access project maintained on Github.
 Many people have contributed to the effort, providing corrections, suggestions, examples, and text.
-We are grateful to Ulrik Buchholz, Kevin Buzzard, Mario Carneiro, Nathan Carter, Eduardo Cavazos, Amine Chaieb, Joe Corneli, William DeMeo, Marcus Klaas de Vries, Gabriel Ebner, Anthony Hart, Simon Hudon, Sean Leather, Assia Mahboubi, Patrick Massot, Christopher John Mazey, Sebastian Ullrich, Floris van Doorn, Daniel Velleman, and Théo Zimmerman for their contributions, and we apologize to those whose names we have inadvertently omitted.
+We are grateful to Ulrik Buchholz, Kevin Buzzard, Mario Carneiro, Nathan Carter, Eduardo Cavazos, Amine Chaieb, Joe Corneli, William DeMeo, Marcus Klaas de Vries, Ben Dyer, Gabriel Ebner, Anthony Hart, Simon Hudon, Sean Leather, Assia Mahboubi, Gihan Marasingha, Patrick Massot, Christopher John Mazey, Sebastian Ullrich, Floris van Doorn, Daniel Velleman, and Théo Zimmerman for their contributions, and we apologize to those whose names we have inadvertently omitted.

 ..
 [CoHu88] Thierry Coquand and Gerard Huet.
 The calculus of constructions.
 Inf.
 Comput., 76(2-3):95–120, February 1988.